Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Abstract

 \section{Abstract}

-Accurate lumbar spine segmentation is crucial for diagnosing spinal disorders.
+{Accurate lumbar spine segmentation is crucial for diagnosing spinal disorders.
 Existing methods typically use coarse-grained segmentation strategies that lack the fine details needed for precise diagnosis.
 Additionally, their reliance on visual-only models hinders the capture of anatomical semantics, leading to misclassified categories and poor segmentation details.
 To address these limitations, we present ATM-Net, an innovative framework that employs an anatomy-aware, text-guided, multi-modal fusion mechanism for fine-grained segmentation of lumbar substructures, i.e., vertebrae (VBs), intervertebral discs (IDs), and spinal canal (SC).
 ATM-Net adopts the Anatomy-aware Text Prompt Generator (ATPG) to adaptively convert image annotations into anatomy-aware prompts in different views.
 These insights are further integrated with image features via the Holistic Anatomy-aware Semantic Fusion (HASF) module, building a comprehensive anatomical context.
 The Channel-wise Contrastive Anatomy-Aware Enhancement (CCAE) module further enhances class discrimination and refines segmentation through class-wise channel-level multi-modal contrastive learning.
 Extensive experiments on the MRSpineSeg and SPIDER datasets demonstrate that ATM-Net significantly outperforms state-of-the-art methods, with consistent improvements regarding class discrimination and segmentation details.
-For example, ATM-Net achieves Dice of 79.39\% and HD95 of 9.91 pixels on SPIDER, outperforming the competitive SpineParseNet by 8.31\% and 4.14 pixels, respectively.
+For example, ATM-Net achieves Dice of 79.39\% and HD95 of 9.91 pixels on SPIDER, significantly outperforming the competitive SpineParseNet by 8.31\% and 4.14 pixels, respectively.
+The integration of anatomical text insights in ATM-Net represents a paradigm innovation in the community, providing clinicians with a powerful tool for precise diagnosis and treatment planning of lumbar spine disorders.}